hyperledger/fabric-test/feature-upgrade/README.md

 #### Prerequisites Setup
 Make sure you have a properly configured Hyperledger Fabric development environment, and have already cloned the fabric-test repository.
-Go to the folder that contains our diverged copy of the files from "git clone https://github.com/jeffgarratt/fabric-prototype.git".
+Go to the folder that was originally copied from "https://github.com/jeffgarratt/fabric-prototype.git".
 ```
 cd $GOPATH/src/github.com/hyperledger/fabric-test/feature-upgrade
 ```